 After approval of the questionnaire content, development of the electronic data collection application was initiated.
 During development of the applications several field tests and a pilot test were undertaken.
 The questionnaires were revised by DSS and endorsed by NSA-CMC.
 The Master and Trainer of Trainer training was also used as an opportunity to refine the questionnaires and data collection manual before the pilot census.
 Proposed changes were discussed and incorporated into the CAPI application for critical issues that could compromise the quality of the pilot census exercise.
 Further review of the tools was undertaken after the pilot exercise.

+Three questionnaires were developed for the Namibia census including the main census questionnaire (Form A), two additional forms to be used to count populations within residential institutions and special populations and an instructional manual.

 Botswana